Anaheim Bullfrogs

 The Anaheim Bullfrogs were a professional inline hockey team based in Anaheim, California.
 The Bullfrogs played in Roller Hockey International (1993–1997) and Major League Roller Hockey (1998) before returning to Roller Hockey international (1999).
 The Bullfrogs played their home games in the Arrowhead Pond of Anaheim.

 The team won two championships in 1993 and 1997, the only team to win more than one.
 The team also won the Major League Roller Hockey championship in 1998.
 The team also went to the Murphy Cup finals two other times but lost to the Orlando Jackals in 1996 and the St. Louis Vipers in 1999.
 The team lasted the full length of the RHI and had the highest attendance figures at the Arrowhead Pond.

 The Anaheim Bullfrogs made a brief comeback when they joined IHA, a pro roller hockey league held during the NHL Lockout at the Anaheim's Convention Center.
 They were one of the six teams participating in the league.
 However, due to poor management, the league folded halfway through the season, and the Bullfrogs were once again gone.
 They were undefeated until the collapse of the league.

-Some players of note include: Rob Laurie (goaltender), Victor Gervais, Joe Cook, Hugo Belanger, Mark Wolf, B.J.
-MacPherson, Todd Wetzel, Darren Perkins, Rick Judson, Ed Anderson, Tom Menicci, Jim Ficenec, Kevin Kerr, Daniel Shank, Derek Booth, Rick Judson, Darren Banks, Nathan Petralia, Savo Mitrovic and Darren Langdon.
+Some players of note include: Rob Laurie, Victor Gervais, Hugo Bélanger, Rick Judson, Kevin Kerr, Daniel Shank, Rick Judson, Darren Banks, Savo Mitrovic, Darren Langdon, Glen Metropolit, Ralph Barahona, and Jared Bednar.